 How Proven Data Shows Our Commitment to Compliance

 We make staying on top of trends and compliance with applicable laws and regulations is our highest priority.
 We utilize our resources to ensure we are ahead of the curve to serve our clients.
-Proven Data has added the role of Compliance Officer to our core team.
+Proven Data has added the role of Sanctions Compliance Officer to our core team.
 Having a dedicated member of our core team serve as the Compliance Office we have assured the compliance function has a person overseeing it with a solid understanding of our business and our compliance obligations; our commitment to compliance is clear.
 We are confident given the tools and resources at our disposal that we are making every effort to service businesses experiencing attacks by cyber criminals without funding sanctioned entities, individuals, or terrorist organizations.

 Proven Data preserves our mission of offering world-class cyber crime incident services while keeping abreast of all compliance and sanction trends and they unfold.
-Unfortunately as ransomware attacks have become more sophisticated – and more common – the ability of nonprofessionals to resolve them is increasingly challenged.
+Unfortunately, as ransomware attacks have become more sophisticated – and more common – the ability of nonprofessionals to resolve them is increasingly challenged.

 Proven Data is able to step into these situations, helping the victims and ultimately, assisting them in executing on their decision to pay ransoms – but only after all other avenues have been exhausted.
-At the same time Proven Data is working with the victims to mitigate future risk of another ransomware occurrence.
+At the same time, Proven Data is working with the victims to mitigate the future risk of another ransomware occurrence.
 Reducing the number of soft targets subject to ransomware attacks through security hygiene and encouraging an environment of security awareness, in our view, is the best way to prevent cyber attacks and force these kinds of criminals from the field.
-Reporting internet crimes to authorities is incredibly important as identifiable information about a threat actor can lead to an arrest.
+Reporting ransomware to authorities is incredibly important as identifiable information about a threat actor can lead to an arrest.

 Proven Data continues to be an industry leader by assisting clients in remediating their ransomware crisis and helping them fulfill a long-term goal of better cyber security for their organizations.
-As these online threats continue to unfold, our team is prepared by providing resources and services to improve the data security for our clients both of the present and future.
+As these online threats continue to unfold, our team is prepared by providing resources and services to improve the data security for our clients both in the present and future.